 It is up to you to decide if the glass is half full or half empty.
 More important than our experiences and circumstances is the subjective evaluation we make of them.
 The relationship between our assessment and reality is not direct, but rather complex.

-You can always make a positive reading of your personal history, even at the most difficult times.
+You can always make a positive reading of your personal history, even at the most difficult and challenging times.
 Personally, when I went through lung metastasis, I learned that life is very short and that I have to make the most of it.
-I rediscovered the love of God, my mother, my wife, and some good friends.
-I realised that many things that used to overwhelm me were not as important as I thought they were.
+I rediscovered the love of God, my loved ones, and some good friends.
+I realized that many things that used to overwhelm me were not as important as I thought they were.

-You always have a choice.
-You can improve your chances by taking responsibility, making good choices, changing your approach to improve your results, and working hard!
+You always have a choice, an opportunity to make course corrections, improve, and reinvent yourself.
+You can improve your chances by taking responsibility, making good choices, changing your approach for better outcomes, and working hard!

 You need to reinterpret the failures and bad experiences as outcomes, as opportunities to learn, grow, and expand beyond your limits.
 It is all about rethinking them with a positive attitude.
-Be optimistic because you can and you will!
+Be optimistic because you can and you will achieve results!

 Why is it valuable?
-The reasons are many: You will be happier, have better self-esteem, and be more resilient; this style helps you achieve your goals, improve your academic results and professional performance; It gives you the desire and energy to overcome obstacles, to consider these as temporary outcomes.
+The reasons are many: You will be happier, have better self-esteem, and be more resilient; this style helps you achieve your goals, improve your ; It gives you the desire and energy to overcome obstacles, to consider these as temporary outcomes.
 It will help you make better decisions and choices, and build a network of emotional support more effectively.

 However, the negative explanatory style is associated with low self-esteem, irritability, depression, anxiety, stress, higher mortality rate, decreased immune system -you are more likely to get ill-, etc.Compártelo / Share it!